Breast Reconstruction Baltimore

 Your plastic surgeon at CSCMD will essentially become part of your cancer treatment team, and he will develop a close working relationship with your cancer surgeon as well as any other physicians involved in your care.

-Choosing the Right Breast Reconstruction Technique for You
+Choosing a Breast Reconstruction Technique

 Recent advancements in breast reconstruction techniques have expanded the options you have to restore your breast contour following mastectomy.
 Many of our patients choose tissue expander & breast implant reconstruction, while others prefer a method that uses their own natural tissue.
 Which one you choose is entirely personal.